 When most people think of a blissful day of kayaking, they picture sunny skies, calm winds, and glassy seas.
-But while daytime paddling adventures certainly are amazing, there’s a special kind of magic on the water that you can only experience when kayaking at night.
+But while daytime paddling adventures are amazing, there’s a special kind of magic on the water that you can only encounter when kayaking at night.

-Nighttime kayaking gives you a chance to experience the wonders of the waters under a moonlit and starry sky.
-However, venturing out in your kayak at night is an art form and a skill in its own right, so it’s critical that you have the right equipment and know-how before paddling after dark.
+Nighttime kayaking allows you to experience the wonders of the waters under a moonlit and starry sky.
+However, venturing out in your kayak at night is a skill in its own right, so it’s critical that you have the right equipment and know-how before paddling after dark.

-In this article, we’ll discuss everything you need to know about kayaking after the sun goes down.
-We’ll talk about the legality of night paddling, the risks involved, and all of the gear you need before you hit the water at night.
+In this article, we’ll discuss everything you need to know about kayaking at night.
+We’ll talk about the legality, the risks involved, and the lights you need before hitting the water.

 One of the most common questions that people have about kayaking at night is whether it’s even legal in the first place.

-The simple answer?
-Yes, it is legal to kayak at night.
+The short answer is yes, it is legal to kayak at night.

-Anyone that wants to kayak at night needs to be prepared to follow specific rules and regulations.
+However, anyone who wants to must be prepared to follow specific rules and regulations.

 These rules and regulations vary from location to location, and we can’t possibly discuss them all here.
 But most jurisdictions have similar requirements to what you find in the US Coast Guard’s navigation rules, so we’ll focus on those in this article.

 Interestingly, the US Coast Guard doesn’t have a dedicated section of its navigation rules that discusses nighttime boating.
-That’s because anyone heading out onto the water should be prepared for any eventuality, regardless of the time of day.
+That’s because anyone on the water should be prepared for any eventuality, regardless of the time of day.

-But even though there isn’t a set of rules pertaining to night boating in the US Coast Guard’s regulations, there are two key requirements that you need to be mindful of when on the water after dark.
+Even though there isn’t a set of rules in the US Coast Guard regulations, there are two essential requirements you need to be mindful of when on the water after dark.
 These include:

-- Rule 5 – A requirement to maintain a proper lookout.
+- Rule 5 – Requirement to maintain a proper look-out.

-- Rule 25 – The regulation requiring navigation lights on vessels under oars (or paddles).
+- Rule 25 – Requirement of navigation lights on vessels under oars (or paddles).

 Rule 5 technically pertains to all vessels at all times.
 It states: